Udo/key-event-widget/README.md

 # key-event-widget

 ## Overview
 **key-event-widget** is a Linux program that listens for key presses and triggers shell scripts based on predefined handlers.
-It consists of two main components:
+Here are its components:

 1. **keyservice**: A Python script that monitors for key events and executes corresponding shell scripts.
 2. **webserver**: A minimal web application that allows users to manage shell script handlers via a browser.
 It also ensures that `keyservice` is running and will start it automatically if it's not already running.